 Scaling & Root Planing

-Gum grafting is the corrective procedure that restores the gum to its natural, healthy state.
-Using soft gum tissue from the roof of the mouth, the receded gums are grafted.
-The goal if the graft is to cover exposed tooth and root surfaces with grafted on oral tissue.
-This grafting encourages new tissue growth that will enable the gums to return to its original position around the teeth.
-The procedure is routine and entails a minimal amount of downtime and discomfort.
+Gum grafting is a corrective procedure for patients with gingivitis or advanced gum disease stages and is performed to restore gums to their natural, healthy state.
+Dr. Villalobos will cover the exposed tooth and root surfaces with grafted oral tissue.
+Grafting encourages new tissue growth that will enable the gums to return to their original position around the teeth.

 Frequently Asked Questions